And now prepare for something that will blow your mind.

 etc.

-The most important part is the base case/termination condition.
+The most important part is that the recursion eventually stops.

 , nothing will happen, and recursion ends there.

-Note that you will probably need some time to chew this concept, so no worries if it "doesn't click" immediately.
+Note that you will probably need some time to chew on this concept, so no worries if it "doesn't click" immediately.
+Debugger is your friend here, so use it!